Skip to content

 apt install cyberhive-connect

-apt install ./cyberhive-connect.deb
+apt install ./path/to/downloaded/cyberhive-connect.deb

 RPM-based